 Amsterdam’s Best Canal Spots

 Amsterdam is often considered the “Venice of Northern Europe.”
-Man-made canals built in the 17th century to facilitate trade double as a playground to relax today.
+Amsterdammers built the canals in the 17th century to facilitate trade.
+Today they also serve as a playground to relax.
 On warm sunny days the canals are filled with boats, with locals soaking up the ambiance over beer, wine and ‘haptjes’ (small nibbles that usually involve young and aged cheeses, cold cuts and sausages).

 The most picturesque of Amsterdam’s canals are on the western canal belt, particularly around the Brouwersgracht, Herengracht and Prinsegracht.
 Another fantastic spot is the area of the 7 bridges right behind Rembrantplein, the only place in Amsterdam to view 7 small bridges at the same time.